I. Binghamton University: General Information

 Senior Executive Director for Student Affairs Administration

-The assistant vice president reports to the vice president and is responsible for many administrative functions of the Division of Student Affairs, including fiscal planning, technology, space management, personnel matters, Student Affairs assessment, and Auxiliary Services.
+The senior executive director is responsible for many administrative functions of the Division of Student Affairs, including fiscal planning, technology, space management, personnel management and employee relations, communications, and Transportation and Parking Services.

 Director of the Educational Opportunity Program

 The director is responsible for providing historically financially and academically disadvantaged students the opportunity to pursue higher education with services such as counseling, tutoring, academic coursework and financial aid.
-The program is supported by the State University of New York's Office of Opportunity Programs (SUNY OOP).
+The State University of New York's Office of Opportunity Programs (SUNY OOP) supports the program.

 Director of Auxiliary Services

-The director is responsible for vendor relations, including food and beverage services, the bookstore, vending operations, washer/dryer operations, banking, refrigerator rental, pouring rights, transportation, parking and childcare.
+The director is responsible for conference and events services, vendor relations, including food and beverage services, the bookstore, vending operations, washer/dryer operations, banking, refrigerator rental, pouring rights, childcare and commencement photography.
 The director also provides financial oversight for the Student Association and Graduate Student Organization.

 Director of Health and Counseling Services

 The director is responsible for the overall operations of the Employee Assistance Program, Decker Student Health Services Center and the University Counseling Center, including primary outpatient care, psychiatric consultation, and individual and group counseling to students with mental health concerns.

 Director of Campus Recreational Services

-The director is responsible for providing quality programming that enriches the educational experience of students.
-Campus Recreational Services offers a vast array of activities for individuals and various interest groups on campus, all of which offer opportunities to create a balanced lifestyle through wellness and physical activity.
+The director is responsible for providing quality programming that enriches students' educational experience.
+Campus Recreational Services offers various activities for individuals and interest groups on campus, all of which offer opportunities to create a balanced lifestyle through wellness and physical activity.
 There are five distinct recreational programs: Club Sports, Intramural Sports, Open Recreation, Outdoor Pursuits and Wellness Services.

 The director is responsible for the overall supervision and management of 23 residence halls and two apartment complexes, which house 7,400 residents and are staffed by approximately 295 professional, civil service and paraprofessional employees.